 NOAH's report on due diligence assessment

-NOAH is covered by the Act on Business Transparency and Work with Basic Human Rights and Decent Working Conditions, also called the Transparency Act.
-The Openness Act shall contribute to ensuring that our business safeguards basic human rights and has decent working conditions, and that we demand accountability towards our suppliers and other business relationships.
+NOAH is covered by Business Transparency Act og work on basic human rights and decent working conditions, also called the Transparency Act.
+The Transparency Act is intended to help ensure that our operations safeguard fundamental human rights and have decent working conditions, and that we demand accountability from our suppliers and other business partners.

-A working group organizes the work on the transparency act in NOAH.
-This is ongoing work that encompasses the entire group.
+The purchasing manager and quality advisor organize the work with the Transparency Act in NOAH.
+This is an ongoing effort that encompasses the entire group.
 It is emphasized that the work with the Transparency Act should be included in our existing routines and work processes to the greatest extent possible.

 Due diligence assessments in own business

-- Annual employee survey with themes such as motivation, well-being, cooperation, workload, bullying/harassment, HSE and competence.
+- Annual employee survey with topics such as competence, cohesion/collaboration, headroom, improvements, management, workload, HSE, well-being and motivation.

 - Annual employee interviews with follow-up of the individual employee.